Disputes over Wills (Contentious Probate)

 With a strong focus on Alternative Dispute Resolution (ADR) we can typically achieve a solution through negotiation and other non-confrontational methods, however we also have strong expertise with court proceedings where required.

 Remember, there are time limits to challenging a Will, so if you have a dispute about a Will or about how your family member’s estate is to be distributed then it is important you obtain expert advice from a solicitor as soon as possible.

-To find out more or to book an appointment with our contentious probate solicitors, please call 0208 680 5018 and ask for Nick Thomas or Sherry Fard, or you can email them at
+To find out more or to book an appointment with our contentious probate solicitors, please call 0208 680 5018 and ask for Sherry Fard, or you can email her at

 Common questions about Will disputes & contentious probate